kevhandel/cap_1/README.md

 ### Motivation and Background...

-The United States Environmental Protection Agency (EPA) is charged with keepong our air, the waterways, and ground free from harmful chemicals.
+The United States Environmental Protection Agency (EPA) is charged with keeping our air, the waterways, and ground free from harmful chemicals.
 The Agency maintains a database which contains the "fate" of industrial chemicals in use by US-based companies, so that we might better track the whereabouts of those which are potentially harmful.